|

 That evening, shortly before the opera is to begin, Phil Childers and his girlfriend Kitty

-dressing room of Enrico's wife Anita, Gravelle appears.
-Although she is terrified because he was presumed dead in a theater
+in the dressing room of Enrico's wife Anita, Gravelle appears.
+Although she is terrified because he was presumed dead

-fire years ago, she agrees to keep his presence a secret while he carries out his plan of singing Enrico's role on stage.
+in a theater fire years ago, she agrees to keep his presence a secret while he carries out his plan of singing Enrico's role

 CONCLUSION: